TheEmeraldBee/Kerbin/README.md

 - [x] Go through systems and refactor code (More of this will need to be done)
     - Make everything more readable, and stop being afraid of adding more files :)
 - [x] Write out Nix & Linux/Mac install scripts for making installation and updating easy
+- [ ] Simplify acessing parts of the editor by adding more types that retrieve directly from states (like Chunk)
+    - Add this for accessing the Current Buffer
+    - Look into having this for something like CurrentBufferClient for LSP
+        - Same for Tree-Sitter Grammars
 - [ ] Write out main wiki for writing configuration and plugins

 ## Stability